UCSF-CBI/c4/docs/about/roadmap.md

 * Scheduler: Prevent starvation by limiting the number of concurrent cores a single users can run concurrently (2020-01-11)

 See also [News].

+## Deprecating TIPCC (2021-11-01)

+**Period**: During Spring to Fall 2021.

+**Goal** Bring down any dependencies on TIPCC to a minimum to the point where we can shutdown TIPCC forever.

+**Expectation** TIPCC is kept on life support only!
+TIPCC might crash at any time!

+* [x] All TIPCC users should migrate to C4
+* [x] We will attempt to accommodate legacy-software needs as far as possible
+* [x] Job scheduler end-of-life support no longer than 2022-01-16 (Moab license expiration date)
+* [x] Access to TIPCC disabled on 2021-11-01